daisylb/eclipse-get/README.markdown

 `eclipse-get` keeps its own list of available packages, which span multiple repositories and include command-line-friendly short names.
 If there's a package you use which isn't in there, you can:

 * Fork this project, add it to `data/packages.yaml`, and send a pull request
-* File an issue, with the package's name, repository (if it's not in the Eclipse releases repo) and the IU (this usually looks like `org.somebody.something.feature.group`)
+* File an issue, with the package's name, repository (if it's not in the Eclipse releases repo) and the IU (this usually looks like `com.example.something.feature.group`)